tidy-mc/tidy-mc/README.md

 ## 🌟 About Me

-Businessman says, <bold>Market is a device for transferring money from the impatient to the patient.</bold>. <br /> <bold>But I say, Think of the market as a Git repo — commit with patience, push with purpose.</bold>
+**Businessman says, <bold>Market is a device for transferring money from the impatient to the patient.</bold>. <br /> <bold>But I say, Think of the market as a Git repo — commit with patience, push with purpose.</bold>

 ## 🌟 What I do :

-- **Full-Stack Development**: Responsive frontends (React, Vue, Next.js, WebGL) + Scalable backends (Django, Node.js, Go)
+- **Full-Stack Development**: Responsive frontends (React, Vue, Next.js, WebGL) + Scalable backends (Django, Node.js, Go, Laravel, WP, CI)
 - **AI, Automation & Trading Bots**: AI-driven solutions for process optimization and customizable trading bots
 - **Blockchain & Smart Contract Solutions**: Secure smart contracts, token development, dApps, and cross-chain interoperability
 - **Unity & NFT & Web3 Integration**: NFT development, marketplace integration, and Web3 capabilities for decentralized apps